cleitonsouza01/trade/docs/api/trade.accumulator.md

 Accumulates operation data to the existing position.

-The accumulator takes care of adding any custom results already present on the operation "results' attribute to the total results of the stock in the accumulator.
+The accumulator takes care of adding any custom results already present on the operation results attribute to the total results of the stock in the accumulator.

-#### accumulate_daytrade(self, daytrade):
-Accumulates a Daytrade operation.

 #### accumulate_event(self, event):
 Receives a Event subclass instance and lets it do its work.